 Eleanor Mason – Chair

-Eleanor first got involved in the charity last summer when she ran a free crafting stall at some of the summer park Meets.
+Eleanor first got involved in the charity in 2019, when she ran a free crafting stall at some of the summer park Meets.
 Since then she has run crafting activities at Meets in the Castle Quarter.
 She became a Trustee in March 2020

 Eleanor lives with her husband and two children, as well as a dog that behaves like a toddler and two disappearing cats.
 She loves reading detective novels, crafting and singing in choirs.

 Elected to the Council in May 2019, Lucy is the representative for the villages in her local Parish, and is based in Happisburg.
 She is the Mental Health Ambassador for the Council, and the Liberal Democrat Group secretary.
 She is also Chair of the Governing Board at Happisburg CofE Primary School and Trustee of the Acorns Stay and Play Group.

 A strong community advocate, Lucy is passionate about improving access to mental health support, and believe that it is essential to listen and work with local residents and service users to secure what is best for them.

 Lucy has lived in North Norfolk with her son since 2011.
 As well as her extensive volunteer work, she is also a photographer – specialising in architectural documentation and abstract art.

 Lesley was elected as a trustee following her retirement from a Norwich Charity in 2021, she has worked within the charity sector for many years.
 Lesley is passionate about mental health and runs a mental health/wellbeing course in Norwich.
 Lesley has been involved in helping people of all ages with post/pre-natal depression and trauma and in her previous role and came in contact with GMOTFW and the work they did.
 She believes every woman and man should have access to support in Norfolk when they feel alone and isolated at home after the birth of their children and if they are struggling with mental health issues.